nfisher/rsqf/README.md

 # Rank and Seek Quotient Filter [![Build Status](https://travis-ci.org/nfisher/rsqf.svg?branch=master)](https://travis-ci.org/nfisher/rsqf)

-The specification and analysis of RSQF can be found in the following paper:

 [A general purpose counting filter: making every bit count](https://www3.cs.stonybrook.edu/~ppandey/files/p775-pandey.pdf) by Pandey et al., SIGMOD’17

 A Rank and Seek Quotient Filter (RSQF) is an Approximate Membership Query data structure.
-It is similar to the more popular Bloom Filter (BF) however where a BF only provides insert, and lookup.
+It is similar to the popular Bloom Filter (BF) however where a BF only provides insert, and lookup.

 An RSQF provides: